Iamthelaw/notes/✅ code-complete.md

 On larger projects, construction errors can taper off to about 50 percent of the total errors; requirements and architecture errors make up the difference.

-You would nat- urally expect a project that’s twice as large as another to have twice as many errors.
+You would naturally expect a project that’s twice as large as another to have twice as many errors.
 But the density of defects—the number of defects per 1000 lines of code—increases.

 ### 27.4 Effect of Project Size on Productivity

-At small sizes (2000 lines of code or smaller), the single biggest influence on produc- tivity is the skill of the individual programmer (Jones 1998).
+At small sizes (2000 lines of code or smaller), the single biggest influence on productivity is the skill of the individual programmer (Jones 1998).
 As project size increases, team size and organization become greater influences on productivity.

 ### 27.5 Effect of Project Size on Development Activities